-As of December 31, 2022, the Company's investments consist primarily of diversified bonds, commercial paper, and money market funds.
+As of December 31, 2023, the Company's investments consist primarily of diversified bonds, commercial paper, and money market funds.
 Those investments with original maturities of greater than three months and remaining maturities of less than 12 months (365 days) are considered short-term investments.
 Those investments with maturities greater than 12 months (365 days) from the balance sheet date are considered long-term investments.
 When such investments are held, the Company's investments classified as available-for-sale are recorded at fair value based upon quoted market prices at period end.
 Unrealized gains and losses for available-for-sale debt investments that are deemed temporary in nature are recorded in accumulated other comprehensive income (loss) as a separate component of stockholder' equity.
-Marketable equity securities are equity securities with readily determinable fair value, and are measured and recorded at fair value.
 Realized and unrealized gains or losses resulting from changes in value and sale of the Company's marketable equity investments are recorded in other income (expenses) in the consolidated statement of operations.

 A decline in the fair value of any security below cost that is deemed other than temporary results in a charge to earnings and the corresponding establishment of a new cost basis for the security.
 Premiums and discounts are amortized (accreted) over the life of the related security as an adjustment to its yield.
 Dividend and interest income are recognized when earned.
-Realized gains and losses are included in earnings and are derived using the specific identification method for determining the cost of investments sold
+Realized gains and losses are included in earnings and are derived using the specific identification method for determining the cost of investments sold.